drhsqlite/fossil-mirror/www/backup.md

 to others cloning from it, but the backup can’t be said to be “complete” if it contains information that the remote now lacks.

+This method doesn’t get you a copy of the remote’s [private branches][pbr], on purpose.
+It may also miss other info on the remote, such as SQL-level customizations that the sync protocol can’t see.
+(Some [ticket system customization][tkt] schemes do this.)
+You can solve such problems if you have access to the remote server, which allows you to get a SQL-level backup.
+This requires Fossil 2.12 or newer, which added [the `backup` command][bu].

-Alternately, if you have access to the remote server, you could get a SQL-level backup if you’re using Fossil 2.12 or newer by using its new [`backup` command][bu].
-You could get an off-machine backup of a remote server over SSH like so:
+You can get an off-machine SQL-level backup of a Fossil repository on a remote server over SSH like so:

 ----